CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 # PostgreSQL stored procedures

+## Contents
 <!-- MarkdownTOC -->

 - What is a stored procedure?
 - Basic structure of a PL/pgSQL function
-- Dynamic PL/pgSQL functions
-- Functions that doesn't return rows\(insert/update/delete\)
+- Functions that doesn't return any row
 - Function that returns a table
-- Function with Security Definer
+- Functions with Security Definer
 - Trigger functions
 - Control structures
 - Pl/pgSQL and PostGIS
+- Exercise
 - Further reading

 <!-- /MarkdownTOC -->